lobodelmar/RCAco/SPECIFICATION_AND_COSTS.md

 * posted [here](http://forum.processing.org/two/discussion/11155/record-past-15-seconds-of-microphone-with-minim) to ask about buffer

 ## still to do

+## done
+* landing image instead of "waiting for..."
+* double-click functionality
-* touchboard interaction (go see bare conductive on Monday)
+* touchboard programming
 * visualization of audio on `externalMonitor`

-## done
 * pressing 'r' on externalDisplay resets to "waiting..." screen
 * loads history though JSON file and makes it available from boot
 * ability to go and play back old scenes through left and right arrow (<- / ->)